agentrickard/domain/README.txt

 4.2.2   New Content Settings

 Defines the default behavior for content added to your site.
-By design, the module automatically assigned all content to the currently active subdomain.
+By design, the module automatically assigns all content to the currently active subdomain.
 If this value is set to 'Show on all sites,' then all new content will be assigned to all sites _in addition to_ the active subdomain.